 In the almost 12 months since Wing Defence debuted, the band has already toured extensively, including two interstate headline runs, and they were recently named as the Triple J Unearthed act for the Adelaide leg of St Jerome’s Laneway Festival, opening the day at 11:35am at the Hart’s Mill stage.

 The support from the national broadcaster has been an incredible boon for the band – along with the Laneway gig, every Wing Defence song to date has received airtime on Triple J proper.

 “It definitely does [help], especially with the support of playing Laneway and stuff like that.
 It just opens you up to a much bigger audience,” Skye says.

-In her day job, Paige is the marketing manager for Music SA, a role that sees her promote local artists and help artists grow.
+In her day job, Skye is the marketing manager for Music SA, a role that sees her promote local artists and help artists grow.
 She knows the value in not standing still, so expect to see a lot more of Wing Defence – including a headline Adelaide show in the coming months, and another single before the release of their first EP later in the year.